version 0.6.0

 Run a convergence study with convergence mode

 It is possible to run a spatial or temporal convergence study using notus.py.
 The time step or the spatial step will have a geometrical evolution.
-It will be needed to put X_CELLS, Y_CELLS, Z_CELLS to make the mesh variable.
+It will be needed to put N_CELLS_X, N_CELLS_Y, N_CELLS_Z to make the mesh variable.
 It will be needed to put TIME_STEP to make the time step variable.
 The result of the study will be save as a markdown table, or on a css format.
-To [traiter] data for the convergence study it is needed to precise the output values in diagonstic quantities in the post-processing block of the .nts file [+ mandatory option]
+To automatically calculate convergence metrics, it is necessary to specify which output values should be tracked (e.g., max, min, average speed) in the post-processing block of the .nts file using the diagonstic quantity and grid_convergence_quantities keywords.

 Notus full help in Convergence mode: